sabbagh99/Reading-Notes/README.md

 # Reading Notes

-### This page is to sammary reading topics and writing some notes.
+### This page is to sammary reading topics and writing some notes

 ## Code 102 - Intro to Software Development